Szumak75/JskToolBox/docs/NetAddressTool.md

 ### Functional properties

-The class has been equipped with comparators that allow comparing objects with each other.
+1. The class has been equipped with comparators that allow comparing objects with each other.

-`int(Address("192.168.0.1"))` will return the numeric representation of the address as integer: `3232235521`.
+1. `int(Address("192.168.0.1"))` will return the numeric representation of the address as integer: `3232235521`.

-`str(Address(3232235521))` will return the text representation of the address as string: `"192.168.0.1"`.
+1. `str(Address(3232235521))` will return the text representation of the address as string: `"192.168.0.1"`.
+1. Attempting to create an object with an invalid IPv4 address `Address("192.256.0.1")` will throw a `ValueError` exception.

 ## Netmask